mohammedmostafa365/AI_projects/projects/07-Smart-Traffic-Vision/readme.md

 1. Open the notebook in **Kaggle** (GPU accelerator recommended)
 2. Attach the GTSRB dataset: `meowmeowmeowmeowmeow/gtsrb-german-traffic-sign`
 3. Run all cells in order
-4. Models are saved as `.keras` files at the end
+4. The model is saved as a `.keras` file at the end

 ---